 McCaffrey offers an alternate classification system that encompasses laryngotracheal stenosis.

 Symptoms of tracheal stenosis are closely related to the degree of narrowing.
 The individual may be asymptomatic in mild cases of stenosis, until an upper respiratory tract infection occurs.
-Symptoms may then include respiratory distress or stridor.
-Stridor is if the difficulty is during inspiration, wheezing if exhalation is obstructed.
+Symptoms may then include respiratory distress or stridor (noisy breathing during inhalation).
 Other symptoms include apnea, chest congestion and pneumonia.
 Prolonged or recurrent episodes of croup is suspicious for tracheal stenosis.
 Ten percent of patients with benign stenosis may be undiagnosed for more than ten years or even incorrectly treated for asthma (Farzanegan, R et al (2017).

 Tracheal stenosis is a possible indication for tracheostomy if the airway is obstructed, resulting in difficulty breathing.